Jesus Christ, That Must’ve Hurt!

 November 19, 2004

-[Note 1: This is a poorly edited piece from my old blog – where the trip to Holy Land USA was merely a tiny part of a larger week-long roadtrip where we picked off PA, MD, WV, and DC highpoints, so it’s written sort of differently.
-But it still works.
+Note: This is a poorly edited piece from my old blog – where the trip to Holy Land USA was merely a tiny part of a larger week-long roadtrip where we picked off PA, MD, WV, and DC highpoints, so it’s written sort of differently.

 After putting in a half day at work, Hoang and I hit the road and set out west across Connecticut, a drive we have done numerous times.
 But this time was different, as I had a special little diversion planned.
 Every state has its own quirky little places, and ours is certainly no different.
-The city of Waterbury is pretty quirky itself, and certainly doesn’t need much help in the creepy department.
-And yet it has plenty; high up on the hill overlooking town, lies the wonderfully tacky and crumbling Holy Land USA.
+Waterbury’s quirkiest… and creepiest and tackiest must be Holy Land USA; high up on the hill overlooking town.
 I think we can all agree that religious zealots are often short on taste and decorum, but the guy who designed and built Holy Land had to be certifiably insane.
-(So what does that say for people like me who seek out such places?)
-I will spare you the historical details of the place and the dude who built it, as you can get that info (and more) here.
-I just want to make you want to go there someday.
+I will spare you the historical details of the place and the man who built it, as you can get that info (and more) here.

 Holy Land is only about a half hour away from my house, so I can’t believe I haven’t seen it before.
-Especially after I saw a Daily Show piece on it with Stephen Colbert a few years ago.
-Heck, maybe I’ll offer my services as a kind of tour guide if any of you out-of-towners swing by my neck of the woods.
 Once we exited the highway, we drove up, up, up, the steep hill all the way to the top.
 We parked the car at the crumbling nunnery next door and stared with wide-eyed anticipation at what lay before us: Holy Land USA.
 Awesome.

 The place has to be seen to be believed.
 It sprawls over several acres across the entire north side of the hilltop.
-Man, this guy definitely found his passion in life.
 If the original path was still identifiable, I think it ambles through the story of the bible from the Old Testament through Jesus’ life.
 Scale models (though different scales throughout the place) of famous bible stories tell the tales and histories of Christianity.
-As strange as that is, there are weird little landmarks sprinkled throughout which, to me, have no relevance to the bible.
-Like here’s a little pyramid and Sphinx from Egypt.
-Aren’t they symbols of some old Pagan religion?
 By now, 10 minutes in, we were beginning to feel a little creeped out.
 No one was around, it was cold, the sun was setting, and we were surrounded by little bombed out looking mini cities.
 Kinda like parts of Jerusalem today, I guess – only now do I appreciate that piece of realism.

 I’d guess that this place is a high school hangout for kids to come to and experiment with cigarettes and beer and stuff.
 There are many hidden passageways and tunnels and spooky hideouts.
 I’m sure the local high schools have all sorts of urban legends related to Holy Land USA.
 Freshman are probably hazed up here all the time.
 So what’s in it for clowns like us in our early 30’s?
 Not much, really, but I think it’s still a must-see on any trip to central Connecticut.
 Where else are you going to find a decrepit bathroom tile diorama of the Last Supper on a windy hillside?
-Holy Land is great, and ranks very high on my CTMQ Hidden Gems List.
+Holy Land is great.